Download Surface Laptop Recovery Image

 Select your registered Surface Laptop

-4. Otherwise, choose your Surface model and type your Surface device’s serial number in the Option 2.
-Then click Continue button.
+4. Otherwise, choose your Surface model and type your Surface device’s serial number in Option 2.
+Then click the Continue button.

 Option 2 - enter your Surface Laptop serial number